AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

          C : Integer := -1;
       end record;

-      procedure BT'Constructor (Self : in out BT);
+      procedure BT'Constructor (Self : in out BT; V : Integer);
+      --  BT has no parameterless constructor

       type Ext is new BT with private;
-      --  No constructor declared, a parameterless one is generated
+      --  No parameterless constructor is generated for Ext either

-      function Value_Of (X : Ext) return Integer;
    private
       type Ext is new BT with null record;

       procedure Ext'Constructor (Self : in out Ext; V : Integer);
-      --  Adds a constructor, does not remove the generated parameterless one

-      Obj1 : Ext := Ext'Make;     -- Legal
+      --  Legal, the partial view of Ext promises no parameterless constructor.
+      --  Its body needs a Super aspect, as BT has no parameterless constructor --  to call.

+      Obj1 : Ext;                 -- Illegal, there never was a parameterless --  constructor for Ext
       Obj2 : Ext := Ext'Make (2); -- Legal
    end P;

-Conversely, declaring a constructor on the partial view removes the parameterless constructor, as it does for any other type:
+Finally, declaring a constructor on the partial view removes the parameterless constructor, as it does for any other type:

 .. code-block:: ada